 On the other hand, hot inflation, additional pressure on rates from the Fed and waning demand for U.S. bonds could push rates higher, he added.

 Read more about how mortgage rates are determined.

 How to get the best mortgage rates

 Pay your bills on time, minimize your credit card balances and avoid opening several new credit accounts at once.
-You’ll get the best conventional mortgage rates with a credit score of 780 or higher.
+You’ll get the best conventional mortgage rates with a 780 credit score or higher.

 Learn more about ways to boost your credit score.

 LendingTree data consistently show that consumers who shop around for mortgage rates typically save money.
-Check out the rates and costs from at least three different mortgage lenders and pick the best match for your finances.
+Get a loan estimate from three to five different mortgage lenders and compare the rates and terms you’re offered.

 Learn more about our picks for the best mortgage lenders.

 A mortgage point costs 1% of your loan amount, and paying for points allows you to buy a cheaper interest rate.
 Read the fine print if you see an online rate that looks lower than what other lenders are offering — there’s a good chance you’ll pay points to get it.